 - Excel Blades 18" x 24" Cutting Mat

 - Different Colored Papers (For the most traditional look, we recommend blue and white for the candles and orange and yellow for the flames.)

 Once you’ve gathered your supplies, you can start making your menorah craft.
 Follow our helpful step-by-step instructions to create a detailed menorah, complete with paper candles and flames to help you and your family celebrate each night of Hanukkah.

 Step 1: Take your blue paper and fold it in half lengthwise.
 Take your white paper and fold it in half widthwise.

 Step 2: Grab your K1 Knife and the Alumicutter Ruler.
-Measure and cut the blue paper 3-inches-wide.
-Continue this process until you have 4 folded flaps of 3-inch-wide blue papers.
-Then, measure and cut a 3-inch-wide flap with your white paper.
-You will only need 1 white paper.
-We chose to switch our #11 blade for our #16 Stencil Edge Blade for this process however, you can use the #11 blade or any blade you feel the most comfortable with.
+Measure and cut the blue paper 3 inches wide.
+Continue this process until you have 4 folded flaps of 3-inch wide blue papers.
+Then, measure and cut a 3-inch wide flap with your white paper.
+You will only need 1 white piece of paper.
+We chose to switch our #11 blade for our #16 Stencil Edge Blade for this process; however, you can use the #11 blade or any blade you feel the most comfortable with.